A causal framework for evaluating the total effect of strategies aiming to expand screening and to improve outcomes: Discussion

 \section{Discussion}

-Novel challenges and opportunities arise when health promotion strategies aim to expand reach into the target population and outcomes among those reached.
+Novel challenges and opportunities arise when health strategies aim to expand reach into the focus population and improve outcomes.
 Specifically, the strategy improves health outcomes directly and indirectly through expanded reach, while outcomes are only measured among those reached.
 In this common scenario, existing methods to address differential outcome measurement would effectively block the indirect effect and bias the total effect towards the null.
-Using causal models, we specified the data generating process and defined the causal estimand with Counterfactual Strata Effects to capture the intervention effect in the underlying target population, without enforcing 100\% compliance on measurement.
+Building on prior work \cite{balzer_two-stage_2023}, we used causal models to specify the data generating process and define the causal estimand with Counterfactual Strata Effects capturing the intervention effect in the underlying target population, without enforcing 100\% compliance on screening.
 Then we extended the Two-Stage TMLE framework for estimation and inference.
-Our simulations demonstrated that our proposed approach obtained nominal confidence interval coverage and more precision than more traditional approaches.
-We plan to use our novel approach in the primary, pre-specified analysis of the OPAL trial, which is evaluating the impact of community-based strategies use of biomedical HIV prevention among adults at drinking venues in Kenya and Uganda.
+Our simulations demonstrated that our proposed approach obtained nominal confidence interval coverage, while more traditional approaches failed.
+We plan to use our novel approach in the primary, pre-specified analysis of the OPAL trial, which is evaluating the effectiveness of community-based, recruitment strategies on the use of biomedical HIV prevention among adults at alcohol-serving venues in Kenya and Uganda.